thunlp/KB2E/README.md

 Training
 ==========

-For training, you need follow the steps below:
+For training, you need to follow the steps below:

 TransE: call the program Train_TransE in folder TransE/